muehlefeldt/unity-machine-learning/docs/run-log.md

 * Door passage was handled badly.
 Way too simple approach?
 * Door rewards were not used.
 Fix.
 * Rerun of 1190.
+* Next run: Without terminating episodes on collision.
+Just add -1 on collision?

+## 1192
+* Do not terminate ep. on collision.

 * Next: Introduce the decoy.